Mykolb/Jeep-Prices/README.md

 # Installation
 - Clone the project
-- enter "npm i" to install node modules
+- Enter "npm i" to install node modules
+- Start the server using the command "npm run server"